scmlab/guabao/home.markdown

 Guabao is still under development --- everything may change or break tomorrow!
 We welcome bug reports, feature requests, and other suggestions.
 Feel free to submit them as issues through the GitHub repositories above, or [contact](pages/3-contacts.html) the authors.

+## SMT in Development Mode
+<a name="smt-devel"></a>

+In the current version of Guabao, the SMT feature runs only in development mode.
+To manually activate development mode, please execute “%[the path to gcl binary] -d” in terminal, then restart Guabao (`ctrl+shift+r`).
+If the top right corner shows “TCP” instead of “Prebuilt”, then you have successfully activated development mode.

+Every other functionality works as well under development mode.
+To turn off the development mode, please press `ctrl+c` in the terminal to terminate the program, and restart Guabao again.

+We will try to fix this soon.